openresty/lua-nginx-module/README.markdown

 The use code is executed in a new spawned coroutine with independent global environment (i.e. a sandbox).

 Do not use this directive and other content handler directives in a same location.
-For example, it's bad to use this directive with a [proxy_pass](http://wiki.nginx.org/HttpProxyModule#proxy_pass) directive in the same location.
+For example, this directive and the [proxy_pass](http://wiki.nginx.org/HttpProxyModule#proxy_pass) directive should not be used in the same location.

 content_by_lua_file
 -------------------